 Neurodevelopmental Effects of Donor Human Milk vs. Preterm Formula in ELBW Infants

-We will carry out a multicenter randomized trial of fortified donor human milk vs. preterm formula for ELBW infants receiving no or minimal maternal milk, to compare neurodevelopmental and health outcomes at 18-22 months.
-Premature infants weighing less than or equal to 1000 g at birth will be recruited from a subset of the centers of the NICHD Neonatal Research Network (NRN).
-The centers of the NRN care for approximately 1800 ELBW infants annually.
-Outcomes will be compared between infants randomized to be fed donor human milk vs. standard preterm formulas as the sole in-hospital diet if their mothers chose not to provide their own milk to their infants (no maternal milk) or are unable to provide at least 80% of all feedings as mother[Right Quote]s milk at the time the infant is 21 days of age (minimal maternal milk).
+We will carry out a multicenter randomized trial of fortified donor human milk vs. preterm formula for eLBW infants receiving no or minimal maternal milk, to compare neurodevelopmental and health outcomes at 18-22 months.
+Premature infants weighing less than 29 weeks gestational age at birth will be recruited from a subset of the centers of the niCHD neonatal Research network (nRn).
+The centers of the nRn care for approximately 1800 eLBW infants annually. outcomes will be compared between infants randomized to be fed donor human milk vs. standard preterm formulas as the sole in-hospital diet if their mothers chose not to provide their own milk to their infants (no maternal milk) or are unable to provide at least 80% of all feedings as mother's milk at the time the infant is 21 days of age (minimal maternal milk).

--birth weight less than or equal 1000 grams
+-birth weight less than <29 weeks gestational age

 -infants may be inborn or admitted by transport prior to 7 days of age